 Students must have a valid passport at all times.
 The passport must be

-student must make necessary arrangements to renew the passport.
+students must make necessary arrangements to renew the passport.
 In most

-cases the passport can be renewed from your home country embassy or consulate in the U.S. Please note: give enough time to renew your
+cases the passport can be renewed from your home country embassy or consulate in the U.S.

 International students must be aware of the expiration date on their

 I-20/DS-2019.
 If it is not possible to complete your academic program by